 Launch a VM from a template and rename the machine

-For details on utilizing a VMware template with ArcGIS Server, see Deploy an ArcGIS Server site on VMware.
+For details on using a VMware template with ArcGIS Server, see Deploy an ArcGIS Server site on VMware.

 The machine can be added to the network, if necessary, so it can reference the other enterprise GIS components.